digital-asset/daml/docs/source/triggers/index.rst

 the ``subscribedTo`` field and the ``Copy`` contracts where we are the ``owner`` of the corresponding ``Original``.

-The commands in flight will be useful to avoid sending the same command multiple times if ``copyRule`` is run multiple times before we get the corresponding transaction.
+The commands in flight, retrievable with ``getCommandsInFlight``, will be useful to avoid sending the same command multiple times if ``copyRule`` is run multiple times before we get the corresponding transaction.
 Note that DAML triggers are expected to be designed such that they can cope with this, e.g., after a restart or a crash where the commands in flight do not contain commands in flight from before the restart, so this is an optimization rather than something required for them to function correctly.

 First, we get all ``Subscriber``, ``Original`` and ``Copy`` contracts from the ACS.
 For that, the DAML trigger API provides a